hellostealth/stealth-facebook/README.md

 ### suggestions

 Though suggestions are not a reply type on their own, they are frequently used to optimize the accuracy and speed of your bot.
 In the `text` reply type above, we used simple labels for our suggestions.
-Facebook supports a few special types of quick replies, however.
+Facebook supports a few special types of quick replies, discussed below.

+Please note that starting with version `0.17.0` of this gem, quick replies return their response via `current_message.message` as well as `current_message.payload`.
+Please make sure your `route` method in `BotController` handles that accordingly.

 #### Location